mjmendo/mjmendo.github.io/_posts/2024-12-08-typescript-java-python-comparison.md

 Remember, there's no "best" language - only the most appropriate one for your specific needs.
 The key is understanding the trade-offs and making an informed decision based on your project's requirements.

----

-What's your experience with these languages?
-How do you choose between them for different projects?
-Share your thoughts in the comments below!